Migrants, Melilla border guards clash as thousands storm Spanish enclave | Law-Order

 Migrants, Melilla border guards clash as thousands storm Spanish enclave

+About 2,000 migrants on Friday stormed a high fence that seals off Spain's North African enclave of Melilla in a violent-two hour skirmish with border officers during which five migrants were killed, Spanish and Moroccan authorities said.

-About 2,000 migrants on Friday stormed a high fence that seals off Spain's North African enclave of Melilla, dozens of whom managed to cross from Morocco after a violent two-hour skirmish with border officers, Spanish authorities said.
+About 2,000 migrants on Friday stormed a high fence that seals off Spain's North African enclave of Melilla in a violent-two hour skirmish with border officers during which five migrants were killed, Spanish and Moroccan authorities said.
+Scores more on both sides were injured, while more than 100 migrants managed to cross from Morocco in Melilla, they said.

 The watchdog's head, Omar Naji, told Reuters that clash was part of an "intense crackdown" on migrants since Spanish and Moroccan forces resumed joint patrols and reinforced security measures in the area around the enclave.
-The Moroccan interior ministry official in charge of migration and border control was not immediately available for comment.
+The Moroccan border control did not respond to a request comment.

-The incursion was the first significant one since mid-March when Spain adopted a pro-Rabat stance over Western Sahara, a territory claimed by Morocco but where an Algeria-backed independence movement is demanding the establishment of a sovereign state.
+The incursion was the first significant one since Spain adopted its more pro-Rabat stance over Western Sahara.
 In the weeks of 2022 prior to that shift, migrant entries into the two enclaves had more than trebled compared with the same period of 2021.

 In mid-2021, as many as 8,000 people swam into Ceuta or clambered over its fence over a couple of days, taking advantage of the apparent lifting of a security net on the Moroccan side of the border following a bilateral diplomatic spat.